 If you need a unique gift idea, these industrial picture frames fit the bill!
 Make them using hardware store materials – it’s really easy!

-As you know if you’ve followed my projects here on Mod Podge Rocks or on my blog, Cheltenham Road, sometimes I go to Home Depot with a master plan for what I’m going to make and sometimes I just go and wander the aisles and, ATeam-like, see if a plan comes together.
+As you know if you’ve followed my projects here on Mod Podge Rocks or on my blog, Cheltenham Road, sometimes I go to Home Depot with a master plan for what I’m going to make and sometimes I just go and wander the aisles and, A-Team-like, see if a plan comes together.

 This time around I wanted see if I could do something with galvanized pipes that might be fun for Father’s Day.
 That’s how I came up with these industrial picture frames.

 Affordable, versatile and easy was the goal – and as I played around with the various fittings I started to see a kind of sculptural photo display that would look cool on a desk or shelf.
+These work well with industrial or farmhouse decor, in my humble opinion.

 Industrial Photo Frames